Legal advice for right to be forgotten

 From our knowledge, search engines (and particularly Google) have so far demonstrated a lack of consistency with their response to right to be forgotten applications.
 Google staff are making the call and decisions about who gets to be forgotten.
 Often, it seems, the initial response to a right to be forgotten request is based on a personal view of the Google moderator who happened to be assessing your right to be forgotten request.
 The response to many right to be forgotten applications, unfortunately, is not always founded on sound legal grounds.
 If your right to be forgotten request was denied, it may leave you feeling helpless and or frustrated.

-To achieve a successful outcome to your right to be forgotten application, you will need to be persistent and don't ever take no for an answer.
+You can always challenge a refusal by Google of your right to be forgotten request.
+To achieve a successful outcome to your right to be forgotten application, you will need to be persistent and to ever take no for an answer.
 You should challenge any search engine’s adverse decision to the furthest possible extent.
 This is of course said on the basis that you have a reasonably good case.
+You may challenge a refusal to your right to be forgottne request by submitting a second request to the search engine, by appealing the refusal of the right to be forgotten request to the ICO or by serving a formal GDPR Notice on the search engine.

 Any qualified solicitor can give a right to be forgotten legal advice and advice on any other legal topic.
 However, the Law Society rules say that solicitors must only provide legal advice in areas of law for which they have acquired expertise.
 Of course, your local solicitor who handled your conveyancing or road traffic accident and did a great job at the time, can provide a right to be forgotten legal advice as well as legal advice on privacy and data protection laws.
 However, you might feel that because of the significance of a right to be forgotten application to your life, you would prefer to take your support from specialist right to be forgotten solicitors, with lawyers who understand all the intricacies and the intelligence of the internet and how it works.